unixwzrd/unixwzrd.github.io/html/projects/LogGPT/_posts/2025-06-11-Second-release-approved.md

 ### For Developers & Power Users

 LogGPT is open source!
 You can build the extension yourself using the [GitHub repository](https://github.com/unixwzrd/LogGPT), and take advantage of companion CLI tools for converting JSON exports into Markdown, HTML, and chunked formats, perfect for advanced AI workflows or archiving.

----

-### Support & Stay Connected

-If you find LogGPT useful and want to support continued development, consider a small purchase on the Mac App Store or support me directly via [Patreon](https://patreon.com/unixwzrd) or [Ko-Fi](https://ko-fi.com/unixwzrd).

-Stay tuned for more posts on advanced usage tips, integration with AI pipelines, and updates on new features!